FabianVarela/flutter_login_types/README.md

 ### Third sign in

 This scenario recreates the authentication with third providers like Facebook, Google, Apple and Twitter.

-In this case, only use Facebook and Apple.
+## Setting Third logins

 #### Setting Google sign in